alishavirani0317/Projects/README.md

 I'm a junior CS major at UIUC with a Business minor and a 4.0 GPA.
 My background includes both software development and IT infrastructure experience, most recently as an intern at American Standard Circuits where I led internal tooling improvements.
 I enjoy building projects that solve real problems and continuously expanding my technical skill set.

-For resume, LinkedIn, or portfolio links, please check my GitHub profile:
+Please check my GitHub profile:
  [github.com/alishavirani0317](https://github.com/alishavirani0317)

 ---